billgathen/react-step-by-step/6-basic-flux/README.md

 ## If You Want To Experiment

-If you make changes to the code, you'll need to re-run the build process to see your changes in the browser.
+When you make changes to the code, you'll need to re-run the build process and refresh the page to see your changes in the browser.
 If you don't have Node installed on your dev machine, follow the instructions [here](http://nodejs.org) to do that first.
 Then execute the following from the command-line in this directory:

 * ```npm install```
 * ```npm install browserify -g```